rajkumarsakthivel/PHP-Packages-with-Composer-Global/README.md

 # PHP-Packages-with-Composer-Global
-Global installation of PHP Packages with Composer
+Useful Global installation of PHP Packages with Composer for all PHP Projects.

 ##### Prestissimo
 prestissimo is a composer plugin that downloads packages in parallel to speed up the installation process.